-On the weekends, my morning ritual is like many: I ease into the day with a good old-fashioned homemade breakfast.
-My go-to?
+On the weekends, many of us have the same morning ritual: easing into the day with a good old-fashioned homemade breakfast.
+The go-to?
 Fluffy pancakes.
-Without the a.m. rush, I have time to carefully measure ingredients and even dabble with new flavors like butterscotch and pumpkin.
+Without the a.m. rush, there’s usually more time to carefully measure ingredients and even dabble with some of these new mix-ins and flavors.
 On weekdays, though, the kitchen scene is much different—there’s hardly enough time to down a cup of coffee, much less break out the measuring cups.
-Still, I can get golden-brown pancakes on the table—and I don’t have to put my morning routine into hyperdrive to do it.Taste of Home
+Still, you can get golden-brown pancakes on the table without putting your morning into hyperdrive.

-To solve this problem, pancake lovers from across the company gathered to take part in a blind taste test, and we put six popular brands of buttermilk pancake mix to the test.
-With each brand’s product hot off the griddle, we were able to judge the pancakes solely on their flavor and texture…without any marketing claims, fancy packaging or price tags in the way!
-Curious to know which mixes made our taste testers flip?
+To solve this problem, pancake lovers from across our sister site Taste of Home gathered to take part in a blind taste test, putting six popular brands of buttermilk pancake mix up for judgment.
+With each brand’s product hot off the griddle, the judges were able to critique the pancakes solely on their flavor and texture … without any marketing claims, fancy packaging, or price tags in the way!
+Curious to know which mixes made the taste testers flip?
 Read on to find out.

 #6: Market Pantry Buttermilk Complete Pancake Mix